The original naming of Texas was “Nueva Filipinas,” the New Spain in America in 1718

 Antonio Margil de Jesus

-Padre de Jesus was a Spanish missionary who first referred to Texas as the “Nuevas Filipinas” (New Philippines).
+Padre Margil de Jesus was a Spanish missionary who first referred to Texas as the “Nuevas Filipinas” (New Philippines).
 On July 20, 1716, he wrote to King Philip V (Felipe el Prudente) of Spain, requesting support to evangelize the region.

-In 1718, Fray Isidro Félix de Espinosa, who was part of the expeditionary missions to Spanish Texas, asked Governor Alarcón to reinforce the name “Nuevas Filipinas Nueva Extremadura.”
-Friars have more power than government officials, and he had to oblige.
-[Bonilla Compendium]
+In 1718, Fray Isidro Félix de Espinosa, who was part of the expeditionary missions to Tejas, asked (Gobernador) Alarcón to reinforce the name “Nuevas Filipinas Nueva Extremadura” (New Philippines, New Land of Extremes).

 Settling for the name Texas

-Interestingly, Texans could have been called the “New Filipinos.”
 Towards the end of the 18th century, the name “Nuevas Filipinas” became outdated and out of sight.
-Legal documents eventually preferred to use only the name Texas.
+Legal documents eventually preferred to use only the word Tejas or Texas.

 Early Filipino settlers in Texas

 The first documented Pinoy to settle in Texas was from Cebu.
 Francisco Flores settled at Port Isabel in 1822.
-He was a cabin boy in a merchant ship where he likely jumped off and made his way to the Southwest by way of Texas.
+He was a cabin boy in a merchant ship where he likely jumped off or escaped to make his way to the Southwest by way of Texas.

 He later raised a family in Rockport, where he died in 1917 at 108 years old.